RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/02-Web-Query-Form.md

 There a some limitations to take care on:

-* Not allowed to fetch more than 10,000 documents.
+* Not allowed to fetch more than 10,000 documents per request.
-* The sum between start and rows parameters can not be higher than 100,000.
+* There is a maximum of 100,000 results per query (with paging).
 * The maximum highlight characters is trim to 100,000 characters.
 * If more than 5,000 person object or role object with abuse-mailbox information is requested, the user's IP will be temporarily blocked.